justunsix/garden/src/content/docs/notes/370-Education-Learning-TED.md

 1. Sleep regularly and enough
 2. Keep a cooler bedroom temperature (around 65 F, 18 C)
 3. Avoid stimulants and drugs (for example coffee, alcohol) at night
-4. If staying awake in bed too long, go to other place for a while
+4. If staying awake in bed too long, go to other place for a while and read or listen to calming audio and go back to sleep.

 ### Find your primal posture and sit without back pain